stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 transport requirements can be exposed to and/or matched with properties of devices along the path, where that is useful.

-[EDITOR'S NOTE: this is perhaps a bit further than we want to actually go, but this would seem to be the logical conclusion of "make path interaction explicit"]

-## Impairments: What keeps us from getting there?
+## What keeps us from getting there?

 The clear separation of network and transport layer has been steadily eroded over the past twenty years or so.
 Network address and port translation (NAPT) have effectively made the first four bytes of the transport header a de-facto part of the network layer, and have made it difficult to deploy protocols where NAPT devices don't know that the ports are safe to touch: anything other than UDP and TCP.
 Protocols to support with NAT traversal (e.g. Interactive Connectivity Establishment {{RFC5245}}) do not address this fundamental problem.

 Mechanisms that could be used to support explicit cooperation between applications and middleboxes could be supported within the network layer.
-The IPv6 Hop-by-Hop Options Header is explicitly intended for this purpose, and a new hop-by-hop option could be defined.
-However, there are some limitations to using this header: it is only supported by IPv6, it may itself cause packets to be dropped, it may not be handled efficiently (or indeed at all) by currently deployed routers and middleboxes, and it requires changes to operating system stacks at the endpoints to allow applications to access these headers.
+The IPv6 Hop-by-Hop Options Header is intended for this purpose, and a new hop-by-hop option could be defined.
+However, there are some limitations to using this header: it is only supported by IPv6, it may itself cause packets to be dropped, it may not be handled efficiently (or indeed at all) by currently deployed routers and middleboxes
+{{I-D.baker-6man-hbh-header-handling}}, and it requires changes to operating system stacks at the endpoints to allow applications to access these headers.

 One of the effects of the fact that cryptography enforces layer boundaries is that applications and transports run over HTTPS de facto